 “Paradoxically, an ADHD person may also feel barraged with a torrent of thoughts about where to turn, but each leads to a few weeks of submitting applications, sending a few resumes and then they conclude that something else is more interesting or promising.
 After some time at the full stop, it is nearly impossible to move forward again.
 Paralysis sets in and depression can follow.

-“For a non-ADHD person, with a raft of … successes in their work life, it might make sense to take this opportunity for some serious re-evaluation of one's life priorities. … However, for an ADHD adult, on the brink of depression and perhaps financial ruin, this broader perspective is difficult to achieve and anxiety will soon swamp any view of the big picture.”
+“For a non-ADHD person, with a raft of experiences of success in their work life, it might make sense to take this opportunity for some serious re-evaluation of one's life priorities. … However, for an ADHD adult, on the brink of depression and perhaps financial ruin, this broader perspective is difficult to achieve and anxiety will soon swamp any view of the big picture.”

 Once you lose your momentum, it becomes very difficult to select a career direction.
 You can easily be overwhelmed by the possibilities or depressed by the lack of possibilities.
 People with ADHD may find it difficult to make the first move once they reach the “full stop.”